Midnights is the tenth studio album by American songstress Taylor Swift.

 5. You're On Your Own, Kid

 The fifth track follows a youngster who yearns for their love but ultimately realizes that they are on their own.
-As the “Kid” grapples with the fact that their love “never cared,” they begin to move on toward the end of the song and figures out who they are.
+As the “Kid” grapples with the fact that their love “never cared,” they begin to move on toward the end of the song and figure out who they are.

 Simon vs. the Homo Sapiens Agenda by Becky Albertalli